trevorcj/alpine-playground/README.md

 ## Branches

-- `main`: Counter example used to learn the basics of Alpine
+- `counter`: Counter example used to learn the basics of Alpine